 Skate4Life is a free, family-friendly event and skateboarding competition to bring together the community to celebrate our athletes, celebrate life, and educate teens and their families on the signs and symptoms of mental illness and suicide and give them resources where they can turn in times of trouble.

-The 9th Annual Skate4life event will be on Saturday, May 4th, 2019 (rain date is Sunday, May 5th).
 It features a skateboard competition with music, food, raffle prizes, vendors, cash prizes and skate gear.
 Come out and help us celebrate life!

 Registration @ 10am